Money

 Low or 0% interest for a limited period

-The best balance transfer deals offer 0% interest, with balance transfer periods of between between six months and two years, or longer on some cards.
+The best balance transfer deals offer 0% interest, with balance transfer periods of between six months and two years, or longer on some cards.

 Sale icon